Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If your hamster experiences signs of illness, such as diarrhea, sneezing, or watery eyes, you should take them to the vet.
 Hamsters actually lack the ability to vomit and are susceptible to bacterial infections and other illnesses.
 Wet tail is a common name for diarrhea that’s caused by bacteria.
 It doesn’t take long for them to become dehydrated, due to their small size, so diarrhea is a pretty serious issue.

 Since hamsters have ever-growing teeth, they need something to crunch on in order to grind down their teeth.
 Overgrown teeth can impair your hamster’s ability to eat their food.
-Carrots can help them keep their teeth in check.
-If they become seriously out of control, you can take your hamster to the vet to see if they can grind down their teeth.
+Appropriate chews can help them keep their teeth in check.
+Having hay for your hamster to nibble on to wear down their teeth is recommended.

 Hepper_divider_hamster